gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 ![Apple Vision eye matrices illustrated](vision-pro-matrices.png)

-To recap so far, let's refer to the 4 matrices needed to render our content on Apple Vision's displays.
+To recap so far, let's refer to the 4 matrices needed to render our content on Apple Vision displays.
 We already computed the first two, the eyes world view transformation matrices, so let's cross them out from our to-do list:

 1. ~Left eye view matrix~
 2. ~Right eye view matrix~